CrewWealth/CrewWealth/README.md

 ## Who it is for

 CrewWealth is built specifically for:
-- Cruise ship officers and ratings
+- ship officers and ratings
 - Hotel, F&B, retail, spa, casino and other onboard crew
 - Any seafarer with variable income who wants more control and less stress about money